urness/CS167Fall22Notebook4/README.md

 * MEDV - Median value of owner-occupied homes in $1000's

 ## The Exercises:
-**Part 0: [0 points]** Is your name at the top of your submission?
-Is it submitted in the proper repository in github?
+**Part 0: [1 point]** Is your name at the top of your submission?
+Is it submitted in the proper Notebook 3 repository in github?

+**Part 1: [1 point]** Clean and normalize the data (use the StandardScalar from sklearn).
+Replace any null values with the average of the columns.
+Verify that there are no null values by printing out the results of `housing_data.isna().any()`

-**Part 1: [3 points]** You must run at least 6 variations of the algorithms and display their results using an appropriate regression metric (again, use the scikit-learn modules).
+**Part 2: [3 points]** You must run at least 6 variations of the algorithms and display their results using an appropriate regression metric (again, use the scikit-learn modules).
 I will be looking for the following to be included in your comparison:
 * k-Nearest-Neighbor with a small value of k
 * k-Nearest-Neighbor with a large value of k
 * weighted k-Nearest-Neighbor with a small value of k (the same one you used for the unweighted version)